New York Visa Attorney

 Non-immigrant visas are designed for those wanting to temporarily reside in the U.S. for specific purposes.
 These visas meet diverse needs, from business endeavors to educational pursuits in the U.S., and even short-term travel for tourism or medical treatment.

 Each non-immigrant visa category comes with specific qualifications.
 For instance, student visas require proof of acceptance into a U.S.-accredited educational institution and sufficient financial resources to support one’s stay.
 Similarly, business visas may necessitate documentation of the business activities planned during the visit.
 Humanitarian visas, such as U and T visas for victims of crimes like trafficking, often involve collaborating with law enforcement and providing evidence of victimization.
-Understanding these requirements ensures a smooth application process and reduces the risk of denial due to insufficient documentation.
+Understanding these requirements helps create a smoother application process and reduces the risk of denial due to insufficient documentation.

 Types of non-immigrant visas include, but are not limited to: